 Today, I entered a classroom to coach.
-I’ve been coaching in this Head Start classroom full of four year olds for over a year!
+I’ve been coaching and teaching skills in this Head Start classroom of four-year-olds for over a year!
 It’s typical to coach children through disappointment, but today was different.
 It took my breath away.

 It’s Monday.
 It’s raining!